-PROPOSED ANNUAL GOALS
+PROPOSED ANNUAL GOAL

 Transportation Goal Five was adopted in the March 2018 Revised Olmstead Plan provides that by April 30, 2018, annual goals will be established.
-The proposed baseline below is being presented to the Subcabinet for review at the August 27, 2018 meeting.
-If approved, the baseline will be incorporated into the August 2018 Quarterly Report.
+The annual goal below was reviewed and approved by the Subcabinet at the August 27, 2018 meeting.

-TRANSPORTATION GOAL FIVE: By 2040, 100% percent of the target population will be served by regular route level of service for prescribed market areas 1, 2, and 3 in the seven county metropolitan area.
+TRANSPORTATION GOAL FIVE: By 2040, 100% percent of the target population will be served byregular route level of service for prescribed market areas 1, 2, and 3 in the seven county metropolitanarea.[Adopted March 2018]

-[Adopted March 2018]